 I would argue the problem is model theoretic if its solution is different for $L{\omega,\omega}$ and $L{\omega_1,\omega}$.
 So we will investigate the differences between properties known about counterexamples to the Vaught Conjecture formulated in $L{\omega,\omega}$ and $L{\omega_1,\omega}$.
-Note that Theorem I of the abstract (for first order logic) is proved in ZFC; our proof of Theorem II (for $L{\omega_1,\omega}$) relies on additional set theory; we close with thoughts about avoiding the set-theoretic hypothesis.
+Note that the Theorem of the abstract (for first order logic) is proved in ZFC; we ask whether it can be extended to $L{\omega_1,\omega}$, perhaps with additional set theoretic hypotheses.

 Much of model theory is concerned with models of arbitrary cardinality and with properties that in some way depend explicitly on cardinality.
 We pursue the theme, 'Do uncountable models count?' by noticing several results about the Vaught conjecture which revolve around the properties of uncountable models (and even the role of arbitrarily large models).
 Must a counterexample to VC in $L{\omega_1,\omega}$ have a model of power \aleph_2 or even \aleph_1 ?
 Hjorth's contribution to this volume provides an answer to the last question-showing that if there is a counterexample to Vaught's conjecture then there is one with no model of cardinality \aleph_2 .

-We use his result in the proof of Theorem II.
+In an attempt to clarity some techniques that are not widely known, we give more detail than is necessary in many cases.
 In Section 1, we provide some background on the nature of 'complete' sentences in $L{\omega_1,\omega}$ and note that issues arise with both the upward and downward Löwenheim-Skolem theorem when generalizing to infinitary logic.
-We make a brief excursion into Abstract Elementary clases to illustrate quintessentially 'model theoretic' techniques and then adapt methods of Shelah to provide a model theoretic proof of Makkai's theorem in Section 2.
-Finally, in Section 3, we prove Theorems I and II from the abstract.
-The proof of Theorem II is a synthesis of old work of Shelah on constructing models of cardinality \aleph_2 with recent work of Hjorth, constructing from an arbitrary counterexample to Vaught's conjecture one that has no model of cardinality \aleph_2 .
+We make a brief excursion into Abstract Elementary classes to illustrate quintessentially 'model theoretic' techniques and then adapt methods of Shelah to provide a model theoretic proof of Makkai's theorem in Section 2.
+In Section 3, we prove the theorem from the abstract and expound some old but not widely known results of Shelah about models of sentences of $L{\omega_1,\omega}$ with cardinality at most \aleph_2 .
+We say a set I is fully indiscernible in a model M if every permutation of I extends to an automorphism of M. Finally we use results of Su Gao to show that if a countable model M admits an infinite fully indiscernible subset, then its Scott sentence has an uncountable model.
+This blocks some approaches to settling Vaught's conjecture.